 - people who get a tattoo or body piercing with unsterile equipment

-- family members of a person with hepatitis C (Direct exposure to blood is higher in a household with an HCV-positive person)
+- family members of a person with hepatitis C, since direct exposure to blood is higher in a household with an HCV-positive person

 - people who share personal hygiene products, such as razors or toothbrushes, with infected people

-- sexually active people who engaged in sexual contact with multiple partners and without proper barrier protection (condoms or dental dams)
+- sexually active people who engaged in sexual contact with multiple partners and without proper barrier protection, such as condoms or dental dams

 Symptoms don’t always appear immediately.
 Symptoms may be noticeable within 14 days in some people.
 Others may take as long as six months to produce any sign.
-According to Centers for Disease Control and Prevention (CDC), the average period is six to seven weeks.
-However, 75 percent of people who contract acute hepatitis C will never experience any symptoms.
+According to the Centers for Disease Control and Prevention (CDC), the average period it takes to show symptoms is six to seven weeks.
+However, 75 percent of people who contract acute hepatitis C never experience any symptoms.

 Symptoms of acute hepatitis C range from very mild to severe.
 They include: